Firewall Connectivity Guide

 • SMTP Authenticated Relay (Office 365) uses port TCP/587 on the mail server.

 • Mobile device push notifications: TCP/443 from the Netreo VA to api.netreo.com and *.api.netreo.com.
-The large number of potential end points used for redundancy and load balancing mean a specific list of IP addresses cannot be provided.
+The large number of potential endpoints used for redundancy and load balancing means a specific list of IP addresses cannot be provided.

 • Webhooks (Slack, Teams, OpsGenie, ITSM ticket creation, etc.) typically require TCP/443 from the Netreo VA to the API endpoint address.
 Please consult the documentation for an individual service to confirm the destination required.